Warning! There have been changes to the course - please refer to the transition information

 It is important to note accepted documentation includes scans of the original Transcripts and/or Award Certificate; front and back; in colour; and original size.
 For further information see the scanned documents and certification requirements and guidelines.

 This degree is designed for people seeking to attain an Initial Teacher Education qualification in order to register as a teacher in Australia and any other countries that recognise an Australian teaching qualification.
-Students in this degree will hold a degree in another discipline that contains some content relevant to the major chosen.
 Students will develop advanced critical skills, knowledge and understanding concerning best practice in education and in meeting the needs of 21st century learners.
 Graduates from this degree will be well-placed to enter leadership pathways in their teaching careers.
 Most subjects in this degree will be offered fully online, in order to provide more flexible access.
 Students will have four opportunities to engage in professional practice in schools, culminating in a final professional placement of 5 continuous weeks.

 The Master of Teaching (Primary Education) will be chosen by those who wish to teach in Years 1 - 6 in Primary Schools, and will provide a foundation for teaching across the primary curriculum.
 Students entering this degree will hold a degree in a discipline that contains content relevant to the Australian Curriculum in the primary years.
 Students will complete professional experience placements in a range of schools and across a range of year levels and will benefit from the School of Educations’ specialisation in STEM subjects.

 Recommended Study Pattern

 Students should check for prerequisites before enrolling in any subjects.
 Each of the Professional Experience subjects must be completed in order and there are pre-requisites for these subjects.
 For example, Professional Experience 1 and 2 are both pre-requisites for Professional Experience 3.

 The standard full-time study load is two subjects per study period.